 Finally, if you’d like to apply to work with us to increase your ecommerce conversion rates via AB testing, you can do so here.

-Mobile checkout is arguably the most important ecommerce conversion issue today.
+Mobile checkout is arguably the most important ecommerce conversion optimization trend today.

 Because most ecommerce stores have more mobile traffic than desktop, and it’s only going to get worse.